Women's Pro Baseball League: History

-The Women's Pro Baseball League was co-founded in 2024 by former Major League Baseball (MLB) coach Justine Siegal, and owner of the Intercounty Baseball League's Toronto Maple Leafs, Keith Stein.
-An advocate for gender equality in sports, Siegal previously founded Baseball for All, a 501(c)(3) organization that promotes girls' participation in baseball.
-The commercial success and stability of the Women's National Basketball Association (WNBA) and National Women's Soccer League inspired Siegal and Stein to create a professional league for women's baseball, and hired Japan national team pitcher Ayami Sato and former Toronto Blue Jays manager Cito Gaston as special advisers to help develop it.
-The league's primary aim is to increase the visibility and proliferation of women's baseball by establishing a pathway to professionalism – no high school or college in the U.S. offers girls' baseball programs, and while over 1,300 girls played on high school baseball teams in the 2023–24 academic year, only nine women played on NCAA college baseball teams in 2024.
+The WPBL was co-founded in 2024 by former Major League Baseball (MLB) coach Justine Siegal and Keith Stein, owner of the Canadian Baseball League's Toronto Maple Leafs.
+An advocate for gender equality in sports, Siegal previously founded Baseball for All, a nonprofit organization that promotes girls' participation in baseball.
+The commercial success and stability of the Women's National Basketball Association (WNBA) and National Women's Soccer League (NWSL) inspired Siegal and Stein to create a professional league for women's baseball, and hired Japan national team pitcher Ayami Sato and former Toronto Blue Jays manager Cito Gaston as special advisers to help develop it.
+The league's primary aim is to increase the visibility and proliferation of women's baseball by establishing a pathway to professionalism, as no high school or college in the U.S. offers girls' or women's baseball programs, and while over 1,300 girls played on high school baseball teams in the 2023–24 academic year, only nine women played on NCAA college baseball teams in 2024.
 The league also intends to capitalize on market research conducted by the MLB, which found that 46% of MLB fans were women, and 53% of women considered themselves MLB fans.
-The league's startup cost was reportedly between $5–30 million.
+The league's startup costs were reportedly between $5–30 million.

 The WPBL's first tryouts were held at Nationals Park (pictured) in Washington, D.C., in August 2025.

-The WPBL's establishment was announced to the public via a press release in October 2024.
+The WPBL announced its establishment via a press release in October 2024.
 Player registrations opened shortly afterwards, and within 24 hours, over 400 players from the U.S., Canada, Japan, and the United Kingdom registered their interest in playing in the league.
 After a week, registrations grew to over 700 players.
-The league's launch also cultivated significant public interest – a Hart Research poll conducted in April 2025 found interest in the WPBL (19%) to be on par with the WNBA (21%) and NCAA women's college basketball (21%).
+The league's launch also cultivated significant public interest: a Hart Research poll conducted in April 2025 found interest in the WPBL (19%) to be on par with the WNBA (21%) and NCAA women's college basketball (21%).

-In August 2025, the league held tryouts at the Nationals Youth Baseball Academy and Nationals Park in Washington, D.C. to determine 130 eligible draftees.
-Over 600 players registered to take part in the tryouts, including Mo'ne Davis, whose return to baseball after five years attracted notable media attention.
-The inaugural four teams of the WPBL were announced in late October, and the first draft will be conducted virtually in mid-November 2025.
+In August 2025, the league held tryouts at the Nationals Youth Baseball Academy and Nationals Park in Washington, D.C., to determine 130 eligible draftees.
+Over 600 players registered to try out, including Mo'ne Davis, whose return to baseball after five years attracted media attention.
+The inaugural four teams of the WPBL were announced in late October, and the first draft was conducted virtually in November 2025.
+Kelsie Whitmore was the first draft pick; she was selected by the San Francisco Firebells.
+Davis was the tenth pick, selected by the Los Angeles Queens.
+The draft was conducted centrally by the league's baseball operations department, with the future managers of the teams not involved in selecting players.